Too introverted to Appear on TV? Why the Media Craves People Like YOU

 We don’t think bestselling authors are fearful or get sick at the thought of public speaking.
 Nonetheless Rowling is listed as a speaker with Celebrity Speaker’s Bureau, and continues to makes media appearances and go on book tours, even though she might prefer to cozy up in a café and scribble another bestseller.

 Steve Martin.
 One of America’s most cherished comedians and movie stars to date admits to introversion with absolutely no qualms.
 And why should he have any?
-With an abundant tour schedule, embracing Twitter and the regular interaction with his 43.6 thousand Twitter followers, his new music stylings and several of the world’s most esteemed awards under his belt, he’s a man with more media credits than most of us could ever dream of.
+With an abundant past tour schedule, embracing Twitter and the regular interaction with his 8.7 million Twitter followers, his new music stylings and several of the world’s most esteemed awards under his belt, he’s a man with more media credits than most of us could ever dream of.

 Lady Gaga.
 Yes, one of the world’s most fascinating and bold musicians is indeed a quiet-minded soul who prefers to keep her private life out of the media glare.
-That doesn’t change the fact that she has taken home five Grammy’s, makes regular talk show appearances and was hailed in Time as the second most influential person of the decade, ranking above President Barack Obama.
+That doesn’t change the fact that she has taken home 13 Grammy’s, makes regular talk show appearances and was hailed in Time as the second most influential person of the decade, ranking above President Barack Obama, and took home an Academy Award and Oscar for Best Original Song in the highly praised movie A Star is Born Star.

 Still not certain that the media wants the reserved?